rust-lang/blog.rust-lang.org/content/Rustup-1.24.3.md

 ## What's new in rustup 1.24.3

-This patch release focusses around resolving some regressions in behaviour in the 1.24.x series, in either low tier platforms, or unusual situations around very old toolchains.
+This patch release focuses around resolving some regressions in behaviour in the 1.24.x series, in either low tier platforms, or unusual situations around very old toolchains.